 If you asked me the one thing I swear by to reset after an indulgent weekend or what I do to stay on track each day, I'd definitely say it's my morning smoothies.
 I start almost every day with a smoothie - it's a great way to get a big dose of protein, fiber, healthy fats, and antioxidants in first thing in the morning, and I love that it keeps me full for hours (seriously!).
 There's also tons of different flavor combinations you can try out that will keep things interesting, delicious, and satisfying.
 Even my clients who originally weren't sold on morning smoothies tried out a few different combinations, and now they're totally hooked and loving how they feel on their new smoothie routine.

 If you're just jumping on the smoothie bandwagon, it can be a little overwhelming figuring out where to start.
 So here's a list of ingredients to keep stocked in your kitchen so you're ready to make an delicious, nutrient-rich smoothie at any time!

 2. Seeds: chia seeds, hemp seeds, and flax seeds.
-Every time I make a smoothie, it will always have 1-2 tbsp of chia seeds, no matter what flavors I'm combining!
+Every time I make a smoothie, I always add 1-2 tbsp of chia seeds, no matter what flavors I'm combining!

 Why?
 Theses seeds are great sources of fiber, protein, vitamins / minerals, essential fatty acids, omega-3s.

 3. Nuts & spreads, oils, & avocado.
-Almonds, walnuts, almond butter, extra virgin coconut oil, MCT oil, and coconut butter are my go-to's.
+Almonds, walnuts, almond butter, extra virgin coconut oil, MCT oil, and coconut butter are my go-to's for adding healthy fat to a smoothie.
 Avocados in smoothies add so much creaminess!